PTsolvers/Galileo23-MC1-GPU/README.md

 maxiter = 20000max(ny, nz)
 ncheck  = 500max(ny, nz)
 ```
-namely, the nonlinear tolerence `ϵtol`, some relaxation for the viscosity continuation `ηrel`, and a modification of the iteration parameter definition.
+namely, the nonlinear tolerance `ϵtol`, some relaxation for the viscosity continuation `ηrel`, and a modification of the iteration parameter definition.

 In the `# init` section, rename `C` as `vx`, `D` as `ηeff`, `qy` as `τxy` and `qz` as `τxz`.
 Also, no longer need to initialise `C` now `vx` with a Gaussian; simply use zeros.